IAEA-NDS/exfor-parserpy/README.md

                                 L--> ...
 ```

-If there would be pointers present, let's say in the `REACTION` field,
+If there are pointers present, let's say in the `REACTION` field,
-we would get for that specific field the following structure
+we get for that specific field the following structure
 (assuming there is a pointer named `1` and `A`):
 ```
 O2098 ->O2098002  -> BIB -----> AUTHOR (string)  -> ...